rktidwell/tidwellr.com/content/blog/xdp_bpf_part_2.md

 ### Basic Firewall
 {{< figure src="/images/XDP_BPF/TCP_drop.png" title="" >}}

 I figured the best way to begin iterating on this project was to start with code performs basic routing.
 It's important to keep in mind how a router handles a packet that it receives on any of its interfaces.
-I'm going to start with some basic routing 101, then show this is implemented with XDP.
+I'm going to start with some basic routing 101, then show how this is implemented with XDP.

 ## Routing 101